How much does a Mental Health Case Manager make?

 Average Salary: $46,000

-Keystone Human Services provides Mental Health Case Manager positions with a focus on community support.
-They operate in Pennsylvania, offering a range of mental health services.
-Their mission is to improve the quality of life for those they serve.
+Keystone Human Services provides Mental Health Case Manager roles with a focus on community support.
+They operate in Pennsylvania, offering services to individuals with mental health challenges.
+Their team works to create a supportive and inclusive environment.

 How to earn more as a Mental Health Case Manager?